rsdoiel/antenna/planet.md

 ---

-## Zelensky insists on face-to-face talks with Putin
+## Zelensky urges Trump to make Putin meeting happen

 date: 2025-05-13, from: RTÉ News

-Ukrainian President Volodymyr Zelensky has said he would attend talks with Russia on the war in Ukraine this week only if Russia's Vladimir Putin is also there, and goaded him by claiming the Russian president was scared to meet him face-to-face.
+Ukraine's President Volodymyr Zelensky has urged US counterpart Donald Trump to help secure a meeting with Vladimir Putin in Turkey on Thursday, while accusing the Russian leader of not seriously wanting to end the war.

 <br>